iwbinb/Nyzo_Transactions/README.md

 This means that at this point, there are no transactions to process, as there are too little nodes which are working properly according to the demanded minimum
 - if the *amount_of_network_observers_compliant_minimum* is however met, the transaction data from the nodes from which transaction data has not been disregarded will be stored in a temporary list with dicts
+- if *storeSpecificAddressTransactions* is enabled in the stored_Configurations, only transactions sent to and from an address listed in the *specificAddressListRaw* will be added to the database
 - this temporary list will be used to insert the transactions into the mongodb database, this insertion always takes place, even if all data has been disregarded, this makes any omissions due to data disregarding visible from the transactions api